JonasHofstetter92/render-Dashboard-NLP-TopicModels-UNspeeches/README.md

+**Explore Topic Models Built on Speeches Held by G20-Country Representatives at the UN General Assembly**
+- Link to Web Dashboard application: https://nlp-topicmodels-unspeeches.onrender.com

+**Build and Deploy:**

 1) Refer to file: src > README_run_locally.md to infer how to edit and run the app locally in Pycharm/Spyder before deployment to the web via DashTools & render.